 Essential kit.
 Cross country ski gloves work well when it’s not too cold (be aware that they are sold for different seasons: winter and spring).
 Though if you suffer from cold hands you may prefer mitts.

-I get cold hands but don’t like mitts for skiing unless it is very cold so I wear a thin pair of merino gloves, which are long and come over my wrists (great design) plus a pair of ‘lobster claw’ mitts (see the photo in the gallery, right).
-This is an excellent combination for me.
+I get cold hands but don’t like mitts for skiing unless it is very cold.
+I wear a thin pair of merino gloves, which are long and come over my wrists (great design) plus a pair of ‘lobster claw’ mitts (see the photo in the gallery, right).
+This is an excellent combination.

-Carrying a second pair of gloves in your rucsac is a good idea (maybe more on a long day).
-Wet gloves/mitts can be cold so changing to a dry pair feels like a treat.
+Carrying a second pair of gloves in your rucsac is a good idea (more on a long day).
+Wet gloves/mitts feel cold so changing to a dry pair feels like a treat.

-Hand warmers (the single use type) are a good choice if you know your hands get cold.
+Hand warmers are a good choice if you know your hands get cold.

-25 – 30 litres will allow you too swap you layers as you choose and to carry a small flask and snack, your phone, spare clothes (those layers), tissues, waterproof over trousers, a camera plus other necessities.
+25–30 litres will allow you too swap you layers as you choose.
+There’s room for a small flask and snack, phone, spare clothes (those layers), tissues, waterproof over trousers, a camera plus other necessities.

 We recommend that everyone carries a rucsac so that you can change your layers and get to your stuff when you need it.

 Rucsacs don’t need to be heavy.
 Your guides will be carrying a group first aid kit and emergency items.